Robot-Penguin/system-info/README.md

 # system-info.sh

-This script collect basic system information such as
+This script collect basic system information such as:

 * HOSTNAME
 * OS INFORMATION